LABS-EU3/LambdaDoor_FE/README.md

 ![Companies near user](https://media.giphy.com/media/eJMPVNFc6AaYmu71Sw/giphy.gif)

-Displays companies within a set distance of the user with a graph that shows an average pay for diierent roles
+Displays companies within a set distance of the user if one exist, with a graph that shows an average pay for different roles

 ### Company reviews

 ![Companies reviews](https://media.giphy.com/media/YOpOAQXeyPNFFAtyOi/giphy.gif)

-Shows information about selected company, its location and more along with clickable tabs for salary and interview review cards
+Shows information about selected company, its location and more, along with clickable tabs for salary and interview review cards

 ### Leave a review